 The Editor-in-Chief and Executive Editors are responsible for receiving the manuscripts and assigning editors and reviewers.
 They also make initial and final decision on the suitability of manuscripts received.
 They communicate with the corresponding authors.
 Managing Editor oversees the accepted manuscript and production process in the press and web.

 Editors make decision on the suitability of the scientific content and relevance of the manuscripts.
 Editors are appointed from all broad disciplines of science, and each is assigned a manuscript of his/her own subject.
 Once passed, they forward the manuscripts to peer reviewers.
 After peer review they make their comments to the Editor-in-Chief or Executive Editor for final decision.

-Peer review is a noble academic task and should not be done with any form of prejudice to authors (their manuscripts) on their nationality, religion, institution, gender, or political beliefs.
+Peer reviewing is a noble academic task and should not be done with any intention of prejudice to authors (their manuscripts) on their nationality, religion, institution, gender, or political beliefs.
 It is a voluntary assignment that requires commitment and open-mindedness.
-Reviewers are responsible for verifying the validity of the works presented in the manuscript.
+Referees are responsible for verifying the validity of the works presented in the manuscript.
 The referee will submit a note of advice to the editor whether the manuscript is to be

 Peer reviewers are assigned and invited by the Editor-in-Chief or Executive Editor from the field of expertise of the submitted research.
 In case of open peer reviewing, authors may submit at least three reviewers, from which the Editor-in-Chief or Executive Editor will make a selection.
 These open reviewers are required to declare all potential conflicts of interests.